whleucka/dotfiles/nvim/.config/nvim/lua/stimpack/README.md

 ## Commands

-- `:StimSync`: Updates all installed plugins.
-This command is equivalent to running `vim.pack.update()`.
+- `:StimSync`: Updates all installed plugins and runs their build commands if defined.
+This command internally calls `vim.pack.update()`.
 - `:StimDelete <plugin-name>`: Deletes a specific plugin by its name.
 For example, `:StimDelete nvim-tree.lua`.
-- `:StimUpdate <plugin-name>`: Updates a specific plugin by its name.
-For example, `:StimUpdate plenary.nvim`.
+- `:StimUpdate <plugin-name>`: Updates a specific plugin by its name and runs its build command if defined.
+This command internally calls `vim.pack.update()`.
 - `:StimGet <plugin-name>`: Displays detailed information about a specific plugin, such as its path, active status, and revision.
 - `:StimNuke`: **WARNING:** This command will delete *all* Neovim plugins from your disk.
 Use with extreme caution.
 - `:StimStatus`: Displays a list of all loaded plugins, indicating whether they are local (development) plugins or providing the short commit hash for installed plugins.
 It does not currently track plugin load times.